-Incorporated in 1992, the National Association of Consumer Bankruptcy Attorneys (NACBA) is a non-profit organization consisting of more than 4,800 consumer bankruptcy attorneys nationwide.
+Incorporated in 1992, the National Association of Consumer Bankruptcy Attorneys (NACBA) is a non-profit organization consisting of more than 4,400 consumer bankruptcy attorneys nationwide.

 NACBA's corporate purposes include education of the bankruptcy bar and the community at large on the uses and misuses of the consumer bankruptcy process.
 Additionally, NACBA advocates nationally on issues that cannot adequately be addressed by individual member attorneys.
 It is the only national association of attorneys organized for the specific purpose of protecting the rights of consumer bankruptcy debtors.
 NACBA has filed amicus curiae briefs in various cases seeking to protect the rights of consumer bankruptcy debtors.
 See, e.g., Schwab v.
-Reilly, 560 U.S. , 130 S.Ct.
+Reilly, 560 U.S. \\\\\, 130 S.Ct.
 2652 (2010); Kawaauhau v.
 Geiger, 523 U.S. 57 (1998).

 NACBA members primarily represent individuals in bankruptcy cases.

 Individuals who are sole proprietors or who own businesses or rental properties are often are ineligible for chapter 13 because their debts exceed the limits set forth in 11 U.S.C. § 109(e).
 Once in chapter 11, many such individuals who want to reorganize are forced into liquidation because of the application of the absolute priority rule.
 In 2005, Congress made significant amendments to chapter 11 insofar as it applies to individuals, which gave individual debtors a realistic opportunity to reorganize while continuing to protect unsecured creditors.
-This case presents the first opportunity for a Circuit Court of Appeals to address whether the 2005 amendments to the Bankruptcy Code abrogate the absolute priority rule for individual chapter 11 debtors.
+Although this issue is currently pending before the Fourth Circuit Court of Appeals, In re Maharaj, No. 11-1747, no circuit court has yet rendered an opinion as to whether the 2005 amendments to the Bankruptcy Code abrogate the absolute priority rule for individual chapter 11 debtors.
 As such, it is of great importance to NACBA and its membership.